Le lien vers cette page a été envoyé avec succès aux destinataires.

 01 53 45 60 00

-The collective company PER (also called PERECO or PERECOL) is a plan open to all employees of a company, without the obligation to subscribe.
-This new product is the successor to Perco, which can no longer be implemented since the 1er October 2020.
-Your company can transform Perco into a collective company PER.
+The collective company PER (also called PERECO or PERECOL) is a plan open to all employees of a company, without subscription obligation.
+This new product succeeds the Perco, which can no longer be implemented since the 1er October 2020.
+Your company can transform the Perco into a collective company PER.
 The new plan entitles you to tax benefits and your rights are transferable to other PERs.
-The end of the plan is the retirement age, but with cases of early release.
+The plan's deadline is the retirement age, but with cases of early release.

-Collective company PERE (also known as PERECO or PERECOL) is a long-term savings product.
-It allows you to save during your period of activity to get, with the help of your company, a capital or a rent at retirement age.
+The collective company PER (also called PERECO or PERECOL) is a long-term savings product.
+It allows you to save during your period of activity to get, with the help of your company, a capital or a annuity at retirement age.
 The implementation of this plan by the company is optional.

-All companies can offer a collective company PER to their employees, even if they have not put in place a company savings plan (PEE).
+All companies can offer a collective company PER to their employees, even if they do not have a company savings plan (PEE).

 The plan must be open to all employees.
 However, a seniority condition may be required (3 months maximum).

-Membership is optional, but the regulation may provide for automatic membership for all employees.
-In this case, you must be informed of your membership, under the conditions laid down in the regulation.
+Membership is optional, but the regulation may provide for automatic membership of all employees.
+In this case, you must be informed of your membership, under the conditions provided for by the regulation.
 You then have 15 days to make it known that you refuse to adhere to the plan.

 If you change your company, you can transfer your collective company PER: